-When I started self-publishing my own books, I searched the Internet for how to do everything, from file formats, to book cover designs, to best self-publishing platforms.
+When I started self-publishing books, I searched the Internet for how to do everything, from file formats, to book cover designs, to best self-publishing platforms.

 My biggest frustration was that there’s so much information out there, and tons of conflicting advice and opinions.
 It can be overwhelming for author newbies, who after all, just want to get on and write, then publish their book.